 An elopement wedding adventure

 Elopement weddings are becoming increasingly popular and, with just the two of you to consider, offer the ultimate flexibility in how you plan your day.
-There are many fabulous elopement wedding venues in the Lake District with easy access to the fells and lakes, so why not get out amongst them after your wedding ceremony and return just in time for your evening meal?
-You can choose to go as you are if you don't mind your wedding togs taking a bit of punishment or get changed for whatever activity you desire - you can always take your wedding outfit with you in a rucksack for a quick change before some fell top photos!
+You can either get married at one of several Registry Offices in Cumbria or choose from the many fabulous elopement wedding venues in the Lake District, all with easy access to the fells and lakes.
+So why not make the most of the location and enjoy a Lakeland picnic after your wedding ceremony by one of the lakes or head out into the fells and return just in time for your evening meal?
+You can choose to go dressed as you are if you don't mind your wedding togs taking a bit of punishment or get changed for whatever activity you desire - you can always take your wedding outfit with you in a rucksack for a quick change before some fell top photos!

 A truly adventurous wedding day

 While it's only possible to get married at registered venues in England and Wales under current law, all that's about to change!
-Following a period of consultation, the Law Commission expects to put recommendations to the government in mid-2021 for changing wedding laws to allow weddings to take place anywhere - as is already the case in Scotland and Northern Ireland.
+Following a period of consultation, the Law Commission expects to put recommendations to the government in July 2022 for changing wedding laws to allow couples to choose where their weddings take place, without unnecessary restrictions- as is already the case in Scotland and Northern Ireland.
 This will truly open up options for all kinds of adventure weddings in the Lake District, whether it's just the two of you or you and a small group of adventurous friends and family members!

 In the meantime, it's still possible to have the Lake District adventure wedding of your dreams, at the location of your choice, by fulfilling the legal requirements for marriage in the presence of a Registrar and two witnesses and then having a celebrant officiate at your adventure wedding itself.
-In this case, you can design your own wedding ceremony with your celebrant and have it anywhere you'd like - on the top of a fell, at the bottom of a cave, out on the water or even up in the sky - just take your photographer with you so you can relive your adventure for years to come!
+In this case, you can design your own wedding ceremony with your celebrant and have it anywhere you'd like - on the top of a fell, out on a lake, down in a cave or even up in the sky - just take your photographer with you so you can relive your adventure for years to come!